th-rsten/such24/README.md

 -   Initial distance matrix, initial routing, recording crossing-cantons
 -   Loading closest possible starting points, routing to the respective CPs
--   Getting routes for all combinations
+-   Routing for all CP combinations (segments)
+-   Solving the optimal order for each CP combination
 -   Vizualising and comparing routes